Safety and Efficacy of NEO212 in Patients With Astrocytoma IDH-mutant, Glioblastoma IDH-wildtype or Brain Metastasis

 Phase 2a: (safety run-in)

-• Patient must have select solid tumors (see Appendix 2) with uncontrolled metastasesto the brain (confirmed by cranial CT or MRI) that is not controlled by surgery orradiation therapy and receiving one of the protocol approved SOC regimens.
+• Patient must have select solid tumors with uncontrolled metastases to the brain (confirmed by cranial CT or MRI) that is not controlled by surgery or radiationtherapy and receiving one of the protocol approved SOC regimens.

-• Patients receiving prior systemic therapy must be receiving one of the protocolapproved Standard of Care (SOC) regimens listed on Appendix 1.
+• Patients receiving prior systemic therapy must be receiving one of the protocolapproved Standard of Care (SOC) regimens.

 • Patient must have measurable/evaluable CNS disease per RANO or RANO-BM criteria.